McMaster: Goal Of Changing Putin Is A 'Delusion' Suffered By 3 Presidents

 Trump isn't the first U.S. president to struggle to understand that, he argued, but it was McMaster's job to try to make the case.

 "What we explained to the president and to others across the administration is that Putin is driven by a sense of honor lost and a drive to restore Russia to national greatness.
 But, you know, Russia has some big problems, right?
 Their economy's not doing great.
 There's now a collapse of oil prices, of course.
-Demographics aren't in their in their favor.
+Demographics aren't in their favor.
 Their economy's the size of maybe Texas or Italy.
 And so they have some real constraints.
 So what is Putin doing?
 He's trying to drag all of us down."